Loading...

 Z.AI: GLM 4.5 Air

 GLM-4.5-Air is the lightweight variant of our latest flagship model family, also purpose-built for agent-centric applications.
 Like GLM-4.5, it adopts the Mixture-of-Experts (MoE) architecture but with a more compact parameter size.
 GLM-4.5-Air also supports hybrid inference modes, offering a "thinking mode" for advanced reasoning and tool use, and a "non-thinking mode" for real-time interaction.
-Users can control the reasoning behaviour with the reasoning
+Users can control the reasoning behaviour with the reasoning enabled boolean.
+Learn more in our docs

 Qwen: Qwen3 Coder 480B A35B